We conserve and regenerate the sanctuary that monoculture destroyed.

 of fertile soil recovered (50m x 3m x 1m)

-Massive reforestation in 2025 with native species: Cedar, Mahogany, Rosewood, and Spring, restoring the vertical structure of the rainforest.
+Massive reforestation in 2025 with endemic native species: Cedar, Mahogany, Rosewood, and Spring Tree.
+The goal is to restore the complete vertical structure of the medium sub-evergreen rainforest.

 $8 USD/mo